d1nch8g/iso/README.md

 - `packages.sh` - script that will load packages from AUR, build them and push to your personal repository.
 - `packages.x86_64` - list of packages that will be added to resulting ISO image.
-- `profiledef.sh` - different ISO parameters (name, label, architecture, etc)
+- `profiledef.sh` - different ISO parameters (name, label, architecture, etc).